Oluwasunmibola/alx-system_engineering-devops/0x00-shell_basics/README.md

 4-listmorefiles: The command in the file displays the current working directory content inclusing the hidden files all in long format.

+5-listfilesdigitnly: The command in this file list all files in the working directory ad well as hidden files in a long format and also returns the group ID and user in digits only.